-28. We estimate that the proposed works will create about 164 jobs (132 for labourers and another 32 for professional/technical staff) providing a total employment of 2 980 man-months.
+- 28. We estimate that the proposed works will create about 164 jobs (132 for labourers and another 32 for professional/technical staff) providing a total employment of 2 980 man-months. - 29.
+This paper supersedes PWSC(2014-15)12 which was not discussed by the Public Works Subcommittee during the 2013-14 legislative session.
+The programme, phasing of expenditure and estimated cost of the project have been updated due to the lapse of time.

-Development Bureau May 2014
+Development Bureau October 2014